mKeRix/room-assistant/docs/guide/monitoring.md

 **Config Key:** `elasticsearch`

 room-assistant is capable of piping log output into an Elasticsearch cluster with the logstash format, which makes it searchable from Kibana.
+On NodeJS installations this logger requires an additional dependency, which you can install with `npm install -g winston-elasticsearch`.

 | Name          | Type    | Default               | Description                                                  |
 | ------------- | ------- | --------------------- | ------------------------------------------------------------ |